J3RN/mnml/README.md

 { name: String, age: Int }
 ```

-mnml's records are also similar to tuples in other languages (Haskell), but the tuple elements are labeled.  mnml does not have tuples (ATOW), insisting on the use of records instead.
+mnml's records are also similar to tuples in other languages (Haskell), but with labels for the tuple elements.  mnml does not have tuples (ATOW), insisting on the use of records instead.

 ## Type Aliases